 Why do we cling to our job titles?
 How do we truly unravel ourselves from our jobs, knowing where one ends and the other begins?

-My client, who supervises 45 people, just learned her prestigious job will disappear within the month.
-In her new role she will supervise just six.
-She worries she’ll be marginalized, that people will see her on her way out the door, one step closer to retirement.
-Is she?
+A former client of mine who supervised 45 people at the time, learned her prestigious job will disappear within the month.
+In her new role she was to only supervise just six.
+She worried she would be marginalized, that people will see her on her way out the door, one step closer to retirement.
+But was she?

 Unlike in Europe and elsewhere, so many Americans define themselves by their jobs.
 At a cocktail party our first question is, “What do you DO?”
 If we’re not our jobs, who are we?
 That was the question we explored today.
-Even though my client has wanted to leave this job for many months, she’s clinging to it as if it were her own Linus security blanket (the blanket the Peanuts character carries forever).
+Even though my client wanted to leave this job for many months, she clung to it as if it were her own Linus security blanket (the blanket the Peanuts character carries forever).

-Her current job is tattered and worn, and she’s worn out from doing it.
-As it’s taken away, she feels she’s losing a part of herself, as well.
-As she ventures to her new assignment, she’ll need to keep her bearings and perspective.
-It’s not thinking about the man taking over her job after lying in wait, preparing to pounce.
-Rather, it’s time to pass the baton to another person.
-It’s not thinking of her new job as less important but seeing it new opportunities for her to grow.
+Her current job was tattered and worn, and she was worn out from doing it.
+As it’s taken away, she felt she was losing a part of herself, as well.
+As she ventured to her new assignment, she would need to keep her bearings and perspective.
+It was not thinking about the man taking over her job after lying in wait, preparing to pounce.
+Rather, it wa time to pass the baton to another person.
+It was not thinking of her new job as less important but seeing it new opportunities for her to grow.

-Since there’s no ritual in her company for moving through this change, she’s decided to create a variety of rituals for herself and others to help her mark the change with dignity.
-As her advocate and coach, I find it difficult to stand by her side and see her so torn up about this.
-I see opportunity in this move for her, providing so much of what she’s yearned for.
+Since there was no ritual in her company for moving through this change, she decided to create a variety of rituals for herself and others to help her mark the change with dignity.
+As her advocate and coach, I found it difficult to stand by her side and see her so torn up about this.
+I saw opportunity in this move for her, providing so much of what she yearned for.
 Yet it’s up to her to see this, to turn the corner and see the opportunities ahead.
-I wonder if it’s so necessary for her to experience this job change with such angst.
+I wondered if it was so necessary for her to experience this job change with such angst.